-We have tried to include as many pottery marks as possible, but also tried to avoid too much duplication.
+We have tried to include as many ceramics and pottery marks as possible, but also tried to avoid too much duplication.

-Scan the index of pottery marks until you find a mark similar to your mark.
+Scan the index of this pottery marks identification guide to help you identify your pottery or porcelain.

-If we have additional information on the mark you can click the image to open that section.
+If we have additional information on the pottery mark or piece, you can click the image to open that section.

 You can also try searching for the potter in the search box above.

-Including various marks from a range of British and European pottery and porcelain manufacturers.
+Including various marks from a range of British, American, and European pottery and porcelain manufacturers.

 A quick view of some samples of the diverse range of Royal Doulton Marks.
 Click an image to open the full Doulton marks section.